Cliff Sims: Office of the Director of National Intelligence

 In 2020, Sims rejoined the Trump Administration as Deputy Director of National Intelligence for Strategy and Communications, a top adviser to Director of National Intelligence John Ratcliffe, with a portfolio focused on "Intelligence Community communications matters and interfacing with the White House."

 He reportedly played a role in the decision to locate United States Space Command at Redstone Arsenal in his native Alabama, with The Washington Post reporting he "advocated for the move with both the White House and the Pentagon."

 In a late-Trump Administration "China crackdown," Sims said in a statement that the Office of the Director of National Intelligence was "delivering a necessary mindset shift from the Cold War and post-9/11 counterterrorism eras to a focus on great power competition with an adversarial China."

 Sims was awarded The Director's Exceptional Achievement Award upon his departure "in recognition of superior accomplishment and valuable service to the mission of the Office of the Director of National Intelligence."

 Telegraph Creative

 Sims was named chief executive officer of Telegraph Creative, a corporate marketing, advertising and branding firm based in Birmingham, Alabama.

 The Birmingham News reported that Telegraph Creative received "a federally funded contract worth just under $1 million" with the Alabama Department of Early Childhood Education.

-The Business Journal reported that Sims had begun a multi-million dollar, 19,200-square-foot real estate development project in downtown Birmingham to house the headquarters of Telegraph Creative.
+The Birmingham Business Journal reported that Sims had begun a multi-million dollar, 19,200-square-foot real estate development project in downtown Birmingham to house the headquarters of Telegraph Creative.

+U.S.-China Commission

+In 2024, Speaker Mike Johnson named Sims to the United States–China Economic and Security Review Commission.
+Sims was appointed to a two-year term.